creativecommons/vocabulary-theme/src/inc/README.md

 To modify these fields later, do not edit the acf.php file directly.
 The best method is through the ACF GUI editor in the WP installation.

-1. comment this line in `functions.php`
+1. disable the following line in `functions.php` (comment it out):
 ```
     // code here
 ```
 2. verify the WP docker environment for this repository is running, see main `README.md` for details
 3. navigate to the [ACF]->[Tools] menu